GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Experiments

-\textbf{BabyAI} Our \emph{BabyAI} evaluation suite comprises 20 levels, including 3 custom levels designed to test zero-shot reasoning on tasks not present in public datasets, thereby mitigating concerns of data contamination.
-Expert demonstrations are generated using the \texttt{BabyAI-Bot}~\citep{farama2025minigrid}, which algorithmically solves BabyAI levels optimally.
+\paragraph{BabyAI} Our \emph{BabyAI} evaluation suite comprises 20 levels, including 3 custom levels designed to test zero-shot reasoning on tasks not present in public repositories, thereby mitigating concerns of data contamination.
+Expert demonstrations are generated using the \texttt{BabyAI-Bot}~\citep{farama2025minigrid}, which algorithmically solves \emph{BabyAI} levels optimally.
 We extend the bot to support our custom levels as well.
 For each level, we gather approximately 500 expert trajectories.
 Another 500 negative trajectories are collected by running a randomly initialized agent in the environment.
 The training dataset consists of up to 16 trajectories, including both expert and negative examples.
 All remaining trajectories constitute the test set.
 For each dataset, we evolve the reward on the train trajectories and report both train and test fitness from Eq.~(\ref{eq:fitness_grace}).
+For this environment, we never augment the dataset with online trajectories ($M=1$), as we establish it's not necessary to recover the optimal reward.

 The state is represented by a $(h, w, 3)$ array.
 The state is fully observable, with the first channel containing information about the object type (with each integer corresponding to a different object, such as box, key, wall, or agent), the second channel contains information about the object's color and the third any extra information (e.g. agent direction, if is the door locked).
+The recovered reward function needs to operate on the state representation as a $(h, w, 3)$ array, but we also include a pixel image of the state in context for the LLM.
+For the classic GAIL baseline, we finetune \texttt{llava-onevision-qwen2-0.5b-ov-hf} on state images as the reward model.
+Given \emph{BabyAI} is an environment that terminates on success, we only consider the last state of expert trajectories as a positive state, we do this for both \method{} and the GAIL baseline.

+\paragraph{MuJoCo} We conduct additional experiments on 4 tasks from the classical \emph{MuJoCo} continuous control suite~\citep{todorov2012mujoco}: \texttt{Hopper, Walker, Ant, Humanoid}.
+These tasks demonstrate that~\method{} also succeeds at reward design in continuous action and state spaces.
+We run all our MuJoCo experiments using the fully differentiable physics engine Brax~\citep{brax2021github} to speed up learning.
+Unlike the \emph{BabyAI} and Android experiments, in \emph{MuJoCo} we augment the dataset 10 times ($M=10$) with new trajectories coming from the learner policy.
+The reward is only updated if the fitness is low on the newly added trajectories.